Tixit/Gem.js/README.md

 Todo
 ======

+* allow $setup to return a value that's then passed to $kill (so they aren't forced to set properties on the block)
 * Figure out which style wins when multiple psuedoclasses apply and they're side by side (instead of nested)
     * Do they combine?
 They shouldn't..
     * But wasn't there a nice magical way we could indicate that they combine?